If you’re an outdoor enthusiasts you’ll want one of the best hiking backpacks.

 - Allows you to bring along ice axes which will come in handy during the winter.

 Because this is a lower capacity bag and made more for shorter trips, it’s pretty cost effective.
-In fact, this product costs just a bit over $100 and that’s a really great deal for what you’re getting.
 As long as you’re not taking week long treks you’ll really find this price more than fair.

 The North Face Terra 55